 SAGE stands for Self-Administered Gerocognitive Examination and was developed by researchers at The Ohio State University Wexner Medical Center.

-The SAGE test has 12 questions covering all cognitive aspects, including memory, problem-solving, and language.
+The SAGE test comprises 12 questions that cover all cognitive aspects, including memory, problem-solving, and language.

 There are four different versions of the test.
-They’re similar enough, but having multiple versions means that someone could take the test once a year and not improve their score each year just from taking it before.
+They’re similar enough, but having multiple versions means someone could take the test once a year and not improve their score just from taking it again.

 This way, the test is slightly different each time.

-The infographic below highlights several of the signs it might be time for a loved one to take a cognitive screening.
+The infographic below highlights several signs that it may be time for a loved one to undergo a cognitive screening.

 Detect Early Cognitive Decline: Take the SAGE Test At Home